spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec2.rst

 :File suffix: _cal or _calints

-The output is a fully calibrated, but unrectified, exposure, using the product type suffix "_cal" or "_calints", dependening on the type of input, e.g. "jw80600012001_02101_00003_mirimage_cal.fits."
+The output is a fully calibrated, but unrectified, exposure, using the product type suffix "_cal" or "_calints", depending on the type of input, e.g. "jw80600012001_02101_00003_mirimage_cal.fits."
 This is the output of the :ref:`photom <photom_step>` step, or whichever step is performed last before applying either :ref:`resample_spec <resample_step>`, :ref:`cube_build <cube_build_step>`, or